iamishansharma/Fan-OpenGL/README.md

 (Enter your password if prompted to).

 3. Now simply run the command `./Fan.sh` to run the shell script.

+IF YOU HAVE TOO MANY PROBLEMS RUNNING OR COMPILING, YOU CAN WATCH THE (VIDEO DEMO)[https://drive.google.com/file/d/1lw5KlCGdbaKqBWEhT4a5fmDKe55WIQZh/view?usp=sharing] OF THE PROJECT.

 ## How to Interact